Manufacturing slip shows up Britain's uneven road to recovery

 STERLING FALLS AGAIN

-Sterling fell to a four-month low against a basket of currencies and British government bond prices rallied after the data, which some investors said could bolster the case for more stimulus by the Bank of England.
+Sterling fell to a four-month low against a basket of currencies and British government bond prices rallied after the data, which some investors said could bolster the case for more stimulus by the Bank.

 The central bank announced no new bond-buying stimulus last week after the first policy meeting chaired by new governor Mark Carney, but it surprised markets by warning against premature expectations of an interest rate increase.